If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

-When I first decided to purchase a Brother embroidery machine, I got a bit overwhelmed with the options out there.
+When I first decided to purchase a Brother embroidery machine, I was overwhelmed with the options out there.
 If you’ve never used an embroidery machine, how do you even know how to pick the best machine for you?

 I did know I wanted to purchase a 2-in-1 sewing and embroidery machine that would perform basic sewing tasks as well as do embroidery.
 Two of the best options at the time for beginners were the Brother SE600 and the Brother SE625.

 They were fairly similar in price and seemed almost identical at first glance.
 Upon further investigation, I found a few very subtle differences do exist.

 I ended up purchasing the Brother SE625 because at the time it was the better price, and I liked the added designs.